-All staff have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children.
+All staff have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children and young people.
 They should adopt high standards of personal conduct in order to maintain confidence and respect of the general public and those with whom they work.